graphsense/graphsense-tagpacks/README.md

 ## Why are attribution tags important?

 Cryptocurrency analytics relies on two complementary techniques: **address clustering heuristics**, which are used to group multiple addresses into maximal subsets that can likely be assigned to the same real-world actor, and **attribution tags** as shown above.
 The strength lies in the combination of these techniques: a tag attributed to a single address belonging to a larger cluster can easily add contextual information to hundreds of thousands cryptocurrency addresses.

 **Note**: certain types of transactions (e.g., CoinJoins, Mixing Services) can distort clustering results and lead to false, unreliable, or intentionally misplaced attribution tags could associate unrelated actors with a given cluster.

 ## What is a TagPack?

 A TagPack defines a structure for collecting and packaging attribution tags with additional provenance information (e.g., creator, last modification datetime, etc.).
-TagPacks can be shared via some Git-Service (Github in this case), which enables version control and recording of mofifications.
+TagPacks can be shared via some Git-Service (Github in this case), which enables version control and recording of modifications.

 TagPacks are represented as [YAML](https://yaml.org/) files, which can easily be created by hand or exported automatically from other systems.
 A tag pack defines a **header** with a number of mandatory and optional fields and a **body** containing a list of tags.

 Here is a minimal TagPack example with mandatory properties: